emanuellarini/checkers/README.md

 Checkers is played by Two Players.

-They begin the game with `12 Colored Discs` divided in two colors: `Red` and `Black`.
+They begin the game with `12 Colored Discs` divided in two colors: `Red` and `Grey`.

 Each player places his or her pieces on the 12 dark squares closest to him or her.

-The Player who owns the Black Discs moves first.
+The Player who owns the Grey Discs moves first.

 The moves are alternated and lose who cannot make a move!